 Why Become a Dairy Farmer?

 1) Working at a dairy farm teaches new farmers about production agriculture and how to handle livestock.

 2) You get to be your own boss - set your own hours and work at your pace.

 3) Being a dairy cow farmer teaches you to respect the environment.

 4) You'll learn to be a responsible worker as you care for animals and the farm.

 5) You'll learn to multi-task and manage your time.

-If this sounds like you, then you are one step closer to starting a dairy farm of your own.
+If this sounds like you, then you are one step closer to starting a milk farm of your own.
 For now, let's give a round of applause to America's farmers (and of course the cows that provide us with milk for our cereal).